cynthiateeters/perf/README.md

  Please feel free to use and test the project from here.

- ### Project Build Environment
+ ## Project Build Environment

  Using Gulp to manage the builds, the project is separated into two different build branches: *development* and *production*.
 The difference is that the *production* directory contains minified html, css, and js files.
 The *development* directory has human-readable versions of these files.

  __PLEASE NOTE:__ To make building the project with Gulp, the original directory structure was simplified.
-There is no longer a view subdirectory.
+There is no longer a views subdirectory.
 This means that the style sheet for pizza.html is now style2.css.

- Using the gulp-jshint, jshint-stylish, and gulp-csslint plugins, files revised to pass lint.
+ Using the gulp-jshint, jshint-stylish, and gulp-csslint plugins, js and css files were revised to pass lint.

 ## Goals